Protecting The Interests Of South Dakota Car Accident Victims

 Once you leave the scene and take some time to calm down, you should then reach out to an experienced personal injury attorney who can advise you of the next steps.

-Do I Need To Seek Medical Care, Even If I Don’t Seem Hurt?
+Do I Need To Seek Hospital Care, Even If I Don’t Seem Hurt?

-After an accident, you should seek medical care.
+After an accident, you should seek care.
 Some injuries are not plainly visible but can be highly serious, like internal bleeding.
 Other injuries don’t manifest immediately.
-Plus, you will need medical records of your injuries in order to file an insurance claim later or when pursuing compensation in a personal injury lawsuit.
+Plus, you will need health care records of your injuries in order to file an insurance claim later or when pursuing compensation in a personal injury lawsuit.

 How Is Fault Determined After A South Dakota Car Accident?